 If you plan to live with a roommate, they will also need to have their documents in order before you begin apartment hunting.
 Also, keep in mind that you will all be responsible for the monthly rent, so if one roommate is unable to pay their share, you all will be in violation of the lease.

-If you plan to reside with non-human roommates, make sure to look for apartment listings that state that they are pet-friendly.
+If you plan to reside with pets, make sure to look for apartment listings that state that they are pet-friendly.
 Many buildings will specify which types of pets are allowed (e.g. cats, but no dogs), and some may even specify breed and size restrictions.
 If you find a pet-friendly building, note that some landlords require detailed information about your pet as part of your rental application, including reports from veterinarians and other references.

 Create an Apartment Search Profile